joomla/accessibility/docs/glossary/glossary-accessibility.md

 ### Live region
  Perceivable regions of a web page that are typically updated, as a result of an external event when user focus may be elsewhere.
 These regions are not always updated as a result of a user interaction.
 WAI-ARIA has provided a collection of properties that allow the author to identify these live regions and process them: aria-live, aria-relevant, aria-atomic, and aria-busy.

+### Navigated sequentially
+ Navigated in the order defined for advancing focus (from one element to the next) using a keyboard interface.
+(Athena ICT)

+### Non-text content
+Any content that is not a sequence of characters that can be programmatically determined or where the sequence is not expressing something in human language

+**Note**: This includes ASCII Art (which is a pattern of characters), emoticons, leetspeak (which uses character substitution), and images representing text.
+(Athena ICT)

 ### On screen keyboard (or Onscreen keyboard)
  A keyboard that appears on screen, so that a user, who cannot use their hands, can use assistive technology (such as a head pointer) to enter keyboard input.
 It may also be used for touchscreen input.